PennLINC/xcp_d/docs/contributing.rst

 Contributing to *XCP-D*
 #######################

-This guide describes the organization and preferred coding style for XCP-D, for prospective code contributors.
+This guide describes the organization and preferred coding style for *XCP-D*, for prospective code contributors.

 .. important::